Flexible floaters align with the direction of wave propagation: Abstract

 \section{Abstract}

 We investigate the slow, second order motion of thin flexible floating strips drifting in surface gravity waves.
 We introduce a diffractionless model (Froude-Krylov approximation) that neglects viscosity, surface tension, and radiation effects.
-This model predicts a mean yaw moment that favors a longitudinal orientation of the strip, along the direction of wave propagation, and a small reduction in the Stokes drift velocity.
-Laboratory experiments with thin rectangular strips of polypropylene show a systematic rotation of the strips towards the longitudinal position, in good agreement with our model.
+This model predicts a mean yaw moment that favors a longitudinal orientation of the strip, along the direction of wave propagation.
+The physical mechanism for this angular drift is analog to that of the standard linear Stokes drift: it originates from a slight imbalance between the stronger acceleration on the wave crests (that favors the longitudinal orientation) and the wave troughs (that favors the transverse orientation).
+Laboratory experiments with thin rectangular strips of polypropylene show a systematic rotation of the strips toward the longitudinal orientation, in good agreement with our model.
 We finally observe that the mean angular velocity toward the stable longitudinal orientation decreases as the strip length increases, an effect likely due to dissipation, which is not accounted for in our inviscid model.